pearseco4/projectOneFrontEnd/README.md

 To run the game locally, follow these steps:

-Clone down this repository: git clone [refereeSimulator](https://github.com/pearseco4/refereeSimulator.git)
+Clone down this repository

 Navigate to the project directory: cd refereeSimulator

-Open the index.html file in your web browser.
+Open the index.html file in your web browser